 Dr. Caroline Sutton is STM's CEO.
 Prior to joining STM Caroline previously served as Director of Open Research for Taylor & Francis.
 She co-founded Co-Action Publishing, was one of the founders and first President of OASPA and served on the board between 2008-2021.
 She is also serving on the Board of Directors of Dryad, the Advisory Board of CESSDA, and Director with Infrastructure Services for Open Access (IS4OA), the managing organization of the Directory of Open Access Journals (DOAJ).
 She was appointed to the OpenAIRE Advisory Board in 2013 and has held several other past board positions including at SPARC Europe (2010-2013) and the Lund University Library Board (2008-2010).

 Kim Beadle is Director of Financial Administration and Operations.
 She runs the office based in Oxford and oversees administration in The Hague office.
-Kim's list of responsibilities are too many to mention but her main priority is to ensure that both offices run smoothly and that all her STM colleagues are kept well informed.
+Kim's main priority is to ensure that both offices run smoothly and that all her STM colleagues are kept well informed.

 Barbara Kalumenos joined STM in July 2008 as Director of Public Affairs.
 She holds a degree of Biology from the Ludwig-Maximilians-University in Munich and has been working since 1985 in leading Sales & Marketing positions for various international companies focused on scientific information including Beilstein and Elsevier where since 2006 she was Director of External Relations for the German-speaking countries.